Moussa/TF2IdleGUI/README.md

 TF2Idle is a convenient GUI interface for idling in [Team Fortress 2](http://www.teamfortress.com).
 It does **not** modify game files or circumvent TF2.
 You will still need to run a TF2 instance for each copy of TF2 you wish to idle on.

 #Version history
+## Version 1.1.1
+* Fixed bug with saving drops to log file
+* Changed an icon

 ## Version 1.1.0
 * Added option to add delay between account launches
 * Added option to modify drop log output file formatting